 Cape Coral’s saltwater gulf access lakes are true Southwest Florida treasures.
 Residents enjoy an abundance of waterlife including manatees, tropical birds and a wide range of fish species.
 Gulf access lakes in Cape Coral are found in the Southwest and Northwest Quadrants and include Eight Lakes, Finisterre Lake and Lake Louise.

 Freshwater lakes are found throughout Cape Coral and offer a wide-range of recreational activities including boating, kayaking, fishing and jet skiing.
 The Cape Coral Chain of Lakes is a series of freshwater lakes and canals located between Veterans Memorial Parkway and Pine Island Road that offer miles of water to explore.
 Cape Coral freshwater lakes include Lake Kennedy, Saratoga Lake and Shamrock Lakes.

-Tag Cloud55+ Bonita Beach Bonita Springs Buyer Tips Canadians Cape Coral Cape Harbour Captiva Commercial Daniels Corridor Demographics Estero Foreclosures Fort Myers Fort Myers River District fraud gated community gateway golf homes Gulf Access Gulf Harbour high-rise High Point Place Lehigh Acres Luxury Miromar Lakes MLS Naples National Association of Realtors new construction paseo Pelican Preserve Real Estate Investing sandoval Sanibel Seller Tips Short Sales Southwest Florida Tarpon Point The Oasis the plantation Treeline Corridor Urbanism Vacant Land Waterfront
+Tag Cloud55+ Bonita Beach Bonita Springs Buyer Tips Canadians Cape Coral Cape Harbour Captiva d.r. horton Daniels Corridor Demographics Estero Foreclosures Fort Myers Fort Myers Beach Fort Myers River District fraud gated community gateway golf homes Gulf Access Gulf Harbour high-rise Lehigh Acres Luxury Miromar Lakes MLS Naples new construction paseo Pelican Preserve Real Estate Investing sandoval Sanibel Seller Tips Short Sales snowbirds Southwest Florida The Oasis the plantation Treeline Corridor Urbanism Vacant Land verandah Waterfront